Today we are going to introduce the Docker Installation. So, this will be the first lesson we will start discussing Docker.

 Thus, we will be able to present the correct understanding and enable the identification of the usability of Docker for different projects.

-- Docker Containers are Lightweight and Fast to Boot
+- Comparing Docker Containers and Virtual Machines

 We can install Docker on Mac, Windows, and various Linux distributions.
 Consequently, installation of Docker is quick and easy.

 The docker website also presents an installation template for each operating system.